wanhj-git/BandQuant/README.md

 ### 6.3 Band Visualization

-In the "Data Integration" panel on the right (collapsible):
+In the "Data Integration" panel at the bottom-right (collapsible):

 | Feature | Description |
 |---------|-------------|